 - Able to work well under pressure and to deadline

-In particular the candidates should have:
+In particular the candidate should have:

 - Experience in professional sales, with a minimum one year's accountable track record